Table of Contents

 W. Floor and B. Hourcade, D. Balland

-the modern Persian term for electricity, borrowed from Arabic barq “lightning, flash of lightning.” i.
-In Iran. ii.
-In Afghanistan.
-The electrification of individual government buildings appears to have begun during the reign of Nāṣer-al-Dīn Shah (ca. 1887) with the state armory and the shah’s residence in Tehran.
-In 1900 the first electrical plant (of 6,6 kw) was built in Iran, in the city of Mašhad.
+The electrification of individual government buildings appears to have begun during the reign of Nāṣer-al-Dīn Shah with the state armory and the shah’s residence in Tehran It was only in 1900 that the first electrical plant (of 6,6 kw) was built in Iran, in the city of Mašhad.

 This Article Has Images/Tables.